IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

   ticked on the seat, that empire is certain to start there.
 - A preferred seat is only the most likely start, even when weighted.
-An AI whose origin needs a special place, such as Fear of the Dark, is seated before you and draws by the same weights.
+An AI whose origin needs a special place, such as Fear of the Dark, is seated before you and uses the same weights.
 In my test games such an AI took the weighted preferred seat two times in three.
 - A save converted for the mod gives your capital a weighted Sol seat if you play the United Nations of Earth, and a weighted preferred seat otherwise.